LikeSmith/MLExample/TensorFlowExamples/TensorFlowInstallationGuide.md

 (tf)$ pip install --ignore-installed --upgrade tensorflow
 ```

-This command will install TensorFlow in the environment we created in the
+This command will install Tensorflow in the environment we created in the
 previous step.
 After this finishes, you can proceed to open the notebooks in
 this tutorial set.
 Make sure you open them with the Jupyter version that is
-installed in the same environment as TensorFlow (in windows, it will have (tf)
+installed in the same environment as Tensorflow (in windows, it will have (tf)
 in front of it in the start menu, you can also launch it from the CLI or form
 the anaconda navigator in the correct environment.